secretnodes/secretwiki/products/analytics/src/content/graphql-api/errors/index.md

 All responses contain an `errors` array, which will be `null` if there are no errors, and include at least one error object if there was an error.
 Non-null error objects will contain the following fields:

 - `message`: a string describing the error
-- `path`: the nodes associated with the error, starting from the root.
+- `path`: the network-interconnect associated with the error, starting from the root.
 Note that the number included in the path array, e.g., `0` or `1`, specifies to which zone the error applies; `0` indicates the first zone in the list (or only zone, if only one is being queried).
 - `timestamp`: UTC datetime when the error occurred

 ## Example